 Susan: But just in case.
 We went ahead and put the call for names out to the community at large.
 We got a lot of great suggestions.
-We then took our committee that’s putting together our 501C and had them research the top, I think it was, Makah, what did we pick?
+Then we took it to our committee that’s putting together our 501C and had them research the top, I think it was, Makah, what did we pick?
 Did we pick each lead –

 Makah: Top 10?

 Susan: I think each lead got to pick three, and then –

 Makah: They vetted them.
 They made sure there wasn’t any, what’s that website?
 What’s that website, Susan?